Study Away FAQ Page

 Is my participation limited to a certain amount of semesters?

-Not with the international study abroad trips (academic exchanges, faculty-led trips, and study abroad through UM affiliates).
+It is depended on the particular study away program.
+You are not limited with the international study abroad trips (academic exchanges, faculty-led trips, and study abroad through UM affiliates).
 For the National Student Exchange, students can participate for up to an academic year and may even participate consecutively after a summer abroad.

 Can I participate in a program that is not found on this website?